frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 ![Python code completion](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/python%20code%20completion.png)

 #### 3. App settings definition assisted with code completion
  In this example, I was manually defining my app's settings in a pipeline and it managed to perfectly suggest the next three settings which I was about to type.
 It used the context from the first variable `DOCKER_REGISTRY_SERVER_PASSWORD` to determine the next settings required and then matched my variable format.
-This is a great example of the time-saving benefit of GitHub Copilot as the manual process is very mundane and time-consuming.
+This is a great example of the time-saving benefit of GitHub Copilot as the manual process is very mundane and specific.

 ![App settings code completion 1](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/app%20settings%202.png)
 ### Code Suggestions